arees88/ML_Azure_P2_Operationalizing_ML/README.md

 ### **Step 6 - Consume model endpoints**

+Once the model is deployed we use the **endpoint.py** script to interact with the trained model.
+First we need to modify the script to set the scoring_uri and the key to match the key for the service and the URI that was generated after deployment.

+The URI can be found in the Details tab of the  **model-deploy** endpoint above the Swagger URI.

 - **The endpoint.py script runs against the API producing JSON output from the model**

     ![alt text](screenshots/6.1_Script_edit_endpoint.py.png)